opencdx/ui-library/TESTING.md

 ## Overview

-This UI library uses **Playwright** for comprehensive testing, including component tests and end-to-end tests.
-We've migrated from Cypress to Playwright for better performance, debugging, and multi-browser support.
+This UI library uses **Playwright Component Testing** for browser behavior and **Vitest** for fast unit tests and coverage.
+Cypress is not used.

 ## Test Statistics